-(Select from All, Students with Disabilities, or Specific Student Groups)

-(Select from All Schools, Specific Schools, and/or Specific Grade Spans)
+Students to be Served: Location(s): (Select from All, Students with Disabilities, or Specific Student Groups) (Select from All Schools, Specific Schools, and/or Specific Grade Spans) [Add Students to be Served selection here] [Add Location(s) selection here]

-For Actions/Services included as contributing to meeting the Increased or Improved Services Requirement:

-Students to be Served: (Select from English Learners, Foster Youth, and/or Low Income) Scope of Services: (Select from LEA-wide, Schoolwide, or Limited to Unduplicated Student Group(s)) Location(s): (Select from All Schools, Specific Schools, and/or Specific Grade Spans)

-English Learners LEA-wide All Schools
+Students to be Served: (Select from English Learners, Foster Youth, and/or Low Income) Scope of Services: (Select from LEA-wide, Schoolwide, or Limited to Unduplicated Student Group(s)) Location(s): (Select from All Schools, Specific Schools, and/or Specific Grade Spans) English Learners Foster Youth Low Income LEA-wide All Schools Actions/Services Select from New, Modified, or Unchanged for 2017-18 Select from New, Modified, or Unchanged for 2018-19 Select from New, Modified, or Unchanged for 2019-20

-Foster Youth

-Low Income

-Select from New, Modified, or Unchanged for 2017-18 Select from New, Modified, or Unchanged for 2018-19 Select from New, Modified, or Unchanged for 2019-20 Unchanged Action Unchanged Action Unchanged Action 2017-18 Actions/Services 2018-19 Actions/Services 2019-20 Actions/Services PMP: 6 - Visual and Performing Arts (VAPA) Activities PMP: 6 - Visual and Performing Arts (VAPA) Activities PMP: 6 - Visual and Performing Arts (VAPA) Activities To provide students with hands on activities and exposure to opportunities in areas beyond the core instructional requirements.
-To provide students with hands on activities and exposure to opportunities in areas beyond the core instructional requirements.
-To provide students with hands on activities and exposure to opportunities in areas beyond the core instructional requirements.
-PMP6.1 Visual and Performing Arts Activities PMP6.1 Visual and Performing Arts Activities PMP6.1 Visual and Performing Arts Activities
+Unchanged Action Unchanged Action Modified Action Unchanged Action 2017-18 Actions/Services 2018-19 Actions/Services 2019-20 Actions/Services PMP: 6 - Visual and Performing Arts PMP: 6 - Visual and Performing Arts PMP: 6 - Visual and Performing Arts (VAPA) (VAPA) (VAPA) Activities Activities Activities To provide students with hands on To provide students with hands on To provide students with hands on activities and exposure to opportunities in activities and exposure to opportunities in activities and exposure to opportunities in areas beyond the core instructional areas beyond the core instructional areas beyond the core instructional requirements. requirements. requirements.
+PMP6.1 Visual and Performing Arts PMP6.1 Visual and Performing Arts PMP6.1 Visual and Performing Arts Activities Activities Activities

 Year 2017-18 2018-19 2019-20

-Amount \$0 \$0 \$0
+Amount \$0 \$0 \$1,000

 Source LCFF 0000 LCFF Base 0000 LCFF Base

 Budget Reference 1000, 2000, 3000 1000, 2000, 3000 PMP 6.1 1000, 2000, 3000 PMP 6.1